 TQC have considerable experience in engineering rotary assembly machines, combining sophisticated test and assembly on the same machine.

-A rotary assembly system is a solution that can replace some or all manual labour allowing production running costs to be reduced.
-Further benefits are that operations can be quality assured and checked automatically this being pertinent to many production environments including the pharma and medical sectors, the automotive sectors and aerospace and defence industries.
+A rotary assembly system can replace some or all manual labour allowing production running costs to be reduced.
+Additional benefits include that the operations can be quality assured and checked automatically.
+This being pertinent to many production environments including the pharmaceutical and medical sectors, the automotive sectors and aerospace and defence industries.